AngleProtocol/angle-docs/core-module/other-aspects/oracles.md

 For some pairs, there may not be the direct feeds on Chainlink or pools on Uniswap to compute the price.
 The protocol should thus work with circuits of pairs to decompose the computation of the price: ETH/USD and then USD/EUR for a ETH/EUR feed.

-On Uniswap, Angle will always consider that 1 USDC is worth 1 USD.
+On Uniswap, Angle always considers that 1 USDC is worth 1 USD.

 ## 🔀 Combining Uniswap and Chainlink Feeds